ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 If you recall our categorisation of sorting algorithms from @sec:sorting-1:terminology, we are now ready to categorise Mergesort:

-- In-place: *no*, as we already mentioned it is very costly to make merging in-place.
+- *Not in-place*: as we already mentioned this is too costly.
-- Stable: *yes*, two equal elements will never swap places (if we implement merging correctly).
+- *Stable*: two equal elements will never swap places (if we implement merging correctly).
-- Adaptive: *no*, the algorithm runs the same number of steps regardless of how the array is sorted from the start.
+- *Not adaptive*: the algorithm runs the same number of steps regardless of how the array is sorted from the start.

 #### Insertion sort as a variant of Mergesort